SamiranRoy95/Aratires/README.md

 # React + Vite
+# Project Name : Aratiresto
+## Reason : To keep information of various kinds website of Chittagong.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.